PythonGermany/42_webserv/README.md

 - [ ] Investigate NS_ERROR_NET_RESET error for put request 404 response
 - [ ] Figure out why resolving symlinks doesnt work
 - [ ] Implement cgi support
+- [ ] Fix issue of cases like /uploaded/../listing/index.php where restrictions of one context can be bypassed

 - [x] Fix file uploading
 - [x] Implement support for multilistendirective or change config